-Acquisitions are financed using a combination of equity and debt, including borrowings under PAA's commercial paper program or credit facilities and the issuance of PAA senior notes.
+Acquisitions are financed using a combination of equity and debt, including borrowings under the PAA commercial paper program or credit facilities and the issuance of PAA senior notes.
 Businesses acquired impact our results of operations commencing on the closing date of each acquisition.
-Our acquisition and capital expansion activities are discussed further in "-Liquidity and Capital Resources" and in Note 3 to our Consolidated Financial Statements.
-Information regarding acquisitions completed in 2014, 2013 and 2012 is set forth in the table below (in millions):
+Our acquisition and capital expansion activities are discussed further in "-Liquidity and Capital Resources."
+Information regarding acquisitions completed in 2015, 2014 and 2013 is set forth in the table below (in millions):

-Effective A equisition

-Date Price Operating Segment

-11/14/2014 \$ 1,088 Transportation

-Various 11 Facilities

-\$ 1,099
+Acquisition Effective Date quisition Price Operating Segment 2015 Total Various \$ 105 Transportation and Facilities BridgeTex Acquisition (50% interest) (1) 11/14/2014 \$ 1,088 Transportation Other Various 11 Facilities 2014 Total \$ 1,099 2013 Total (2) 09/01/2013 \$ 19 Transportation